Before

 data.

-"I didn't have strong expectations either way whether we'd be able to
+"I didn't have strong expectations either way whether we'd be able to see

-Then, there was literally one image where the clouds cleared, and you
+literally one image where the clouds cleared, and you could see a calving

 A closer look with synthetic aperture radar data from the European Space